jtuttle/workflow-tools/README.md

 # workflow-tools
-A CLI for managing story workflow via Github.
+A configurable CLI for managing project workflow.

 ## Installation